The regularity theory for the Mumford-Shah functional on the plane: Epsilon-regularity statements

 We next state the partial regularity result.

-\begin{corollary} Assume $(K, u)$ is a minimizer of $E_\lambda$ in some open domain $U$.
+\begin{corollary} Assume $(u,K)$ is a minimizer of $E_\lambda$ in some open domain $U$.
 Then the subset of $K$ of pure jump points is relatively open and has full $\mathcal{H}^1$ measure. \end{corollary}

-\begin{proof} The openness follows immediately from Corollary \ref{c:salto-puro-curvo}.
+\begin{proof} The openness follows immediately from Corollary~\ref{c:salto-puro-curvo}.
 Observe moreover that, since $K$ is rectifiable, at $\mathcal{H}^1$-a.e. point $p\in K$ the sets

 converge to the approximate tangent line $\ell_p$ to $K$ at $p$.
-Although such convergence is just in a measure theoretic sense, the compactness Theorem \ref{t:minimizers compactness} upgrades it to local Hausdorff convergence.
-By the case (b) of Theorem \ref{t:main} every such $p$ is a pure jump point and a point of regularity for $K$. \end{proof}
+Although such convergence is just in a measure theoretic sense, the compactness Theorem~\ref{t:minimizers compactness} upgrades it to local Hausdorff convergence.
+By the case (b) of Theorem~\ref{t:main} every such $p$ is a pure jump point and a point of regularity for $K$. \end{proof} Actually, it was established by David \cite{david1996} (see also \cite[Theorem 51.20]{DavidBook}) that the Hausdorff dimension of the complement in $K$ of pure jump points is strictly less than $1$.
+We will give a different proof of this fact in Corollary~\ref{c:semplice-2} as a consequence of a higher integrability result for the gradient.

 We close this section with the following rigidity theorem.